addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Memory Management

-In addition to the reduction of code needed to define a view, Marionette includes some advanced memory management in all of its views, making the job of cleaning up a view instance and it's event handlers easy.
+In addition to the reduction of code needed to define a view, Marionette includes some advanced memory management in all of its views, making the job of cleaning up a view instance and its event handlers easy.

 Consider the following view implementation: